 HOME BASE: Golden Mar Menuda

-Located right on Tossa de Mar's secondary beach (i.e. the less crowded one) but still within an easy walk to the city center and the historic walled district, the Golden Mar Menuda is the ideal home base for our cycling camp, with private balconies overlooking the beach along with a beautiful dining terrace.
+Located right on the beach and within an easy walk to the city center and historic walled district, the 4-star Golden Mar Menuda is the ideal home base for our cycling camp, with private balconies overlooking the beach from their Premium Sea View rooms along with a beautiful dining terrace.
+While there are plenty of reasons this cycling "camp" will feel like a first-class vacation, it's this beachfront hotel that will have you feeling properly spoiled!
 HOTEL WEBSITE

 How to Get to Tossa: